-For the major sources of estimation uncertainty, reference is made to the Own funds at risk in Note 41 'Risk Management' in the 2017 Consolidated annual accounts of NN Leven.
+Reference is made to 'Strategy and value creation' in the 2019 Annual Review of NN Leven for assumptions and judgments used including those about the future.
+For the major sources of estimation uncertainty, reference is made to Note 44 'Risk Management' in the 2019 Consolidated annual accounts of NN Leven.